Powers-Brissova-Research-Group/FFIND/documentation/Git-best-practices.md

 If conflicts exist (on git stash pop), they need to be manually fixed, or via PyCharm, right-click file > Git > Resolve conflicts, select the file and double-click it for side-by-side comparison, or select left or right acceptance.

 # Helpful Aliases (test)
+Trying to add an alias so we don't have to type out 'HANDELP-XX' for each commit message